deemp/flakes/hcl-terraform/README.md

 There are some HCL constructs that aren't yet supported.
 To name a few:

 - [Conditional expressions](https://developer.hashicorp.com/terraform/language/expressions/conditionals)
-  - require making conditional accessors or merging accessors for objects in both options
+  - They require making conditional accessors or merging accessors for objects in both options
 - Possibly, some [built-in](https://developer.hashicorp.com/terraform/language/functions) functions
   - For now, they're all constructed using simple language constructs.
 It's highly likely (and I haven't yet checked) that some of them use more advanced constructs
+- Output variables
+  - Need a function that will extract them from blocks